Mindfulness Games for Kids: Enticing Partner Games that Teach Mindfulness

 Guided Block Walk

-If you have enough yoga blocks, this is a great balancing and mindfulness game for kids!
+If you have enough yoga blocks, this is a great balancing and activity with the bonus of mindful walking.

 Line up a bunch of blocks in stepping distance across the room.
 Students get into pairs.
 One child is blindfolded, and the other child has to hold their hand and help them walk across the blocks without looking.